Sports Vision Testing

 Certain tests may even be used as training tools, such as computer simulations that help batters anticipate when and where a fastball or a curveball will be located, and training them to respond accordingly.

-Contact Dr. Kauser Sharieff today to optimize, correct, and enhance your visual skills so you can become the athlete you know you can be!Vision Performance Optometric Center provides Advanced Sports Vision Training for patients from Yorba Linda, Tustin, Anaheim, Orange, and throughout California.
+Contact Dr. Kauser Sharieff today to optimize, correct, and enhance your visual skills so you can become the athlete you know you can be!Our practice serves patients from Yorba Linda, Tustin, Anaheim, and Orange, California and surrounding communities.